dcfvg/kirbycli/readme.md

 # kirbycli
-*A small command line interface made of shell scripts for [kirbycms](http://getkirby.com)*
+**A small command line interface made of shell scripts for [kirbycms](http://getkirby.com)**

+1. **kirbycli** can be helpfull for fast installation (local or online), deployment and batch content processing of kirby instances.
-_kirbycli_ can be launch on local machine or on online private server.
-It's not very clean and generic at the moment but it may help you to write your own scripts.
+3. **kirbycli** is not clean, stable and generic for now but it may help you to write your own scripts.

 # features